 * Wynn steps down from company he founded in 2002

-* Resignation follows WSJ report of sexual misconduct
+* Resignation follows newspaper report of sexual misconduct

 * Wynn has denied the accusations

-* Matt Maddox, current president, to lead company (Recasts and writes through)
+* Matt Maddox, current president, to lead company (Adds analyst comments on M&A possibilities)

-Feb 7 (Reuters) - U.S. casino mogul Steve Wynn has resigned as CEO of his company Wynn Resorts following claims he routinely subjected women who worked for him to unwanted advances, becoming the latest prominent business leader to quit over sexual misconduct allegations.
+Feb 7 (Reuters) - U.S. casino mogul Steve Wynn has resigned as CEO of his company Wynn Resorts following claims he subjected women who worked for him to unwanted advances, becoming one of the most prominent business leaders to quit over sexual misconduct allegations in recent months.

-Wynn, 76, has denied the accusations published by the Wall Street Journal as "preposterous" and said they were instigated by his ex-wife to seek advantage in their divorce lawsuit.
+Wynn, 76, has denied the accusations published by the Wall Street Journal as "preposterous" and said they were instigated by his ex-wife, an accusation that a representative for Elaine Wynn has denied.

 "In the last couple of weeks, I have found myself the focus of an avalanche of negative publicity...I have reached the conclusion I cannot continue to be effective in my current roles," he said in a statement.